1kbgz/temporal-cache/README.md

     ...
 ```

 ## Caveats

-Python hashing symantics persist.
+Python hashing semantics persist.
 Dicts will be frozen, lists will be converted to tuples.
 Users are advised to pre-freeze to avoid issues.

 > [!NOTE]
 > This library was generated using [copier](https://copier.readthedocs.io/en/stable/) from the [Base Python Project Template repository](https://github.com/python-project-templates/base).